plasticbugs/3dstxt/README.markdown

 + paperclip: Enables profile image uploads

-+ rmagick: Resizes image uploads
++ rmagick: a nice Ruby wrapper for ImageMagick.
+ImageMagick must be installed on your remote server!
+Heroku supports this.
+ImageMagick is used to resize image uploads.

 + aws-s3: Amazon S3 storage